Niels3RT/TIA-MC1_MiSTer/README.md

 ## The MiSTer Core

-There is a lot of things missing (sprites, sound, inputs), the core is not playable yet.
+There is a lot of things missing (sprites support is incomplete, no sound), the core is playable but incomplete.